 I remember borrowing a book on Greece from the school library when I was a teenager.
 You know, the generic textbooks you see lined up in the European History section, where the books’ titles are simply the name of the country.
 This was in the early 2000’s, which means the book itself was probably published in the 90’s (at best).
 Anywho, I remember flipping through the pages and learning about (read: falling in love with) Greece’s customs and history, and browsing pictures of what the country looked like pre and post war.

-Since then, well, since reading about the beauty of Santorini, the history of the Acropolis, and further hearing about country’s marvels from friends who had traveled there, I added a little red thumbtack over Greece on the world map that was hanging in my (then) bedroom.
+Since then, well, since reading about the beauty of Santorini, the history of the Acropolis, and further hearing about country’s marvels from friends who had travelled there, I added a little red thumbtack over Greece on the world map that was hanging in my (then) bedroom.
+I could see myself travelling on some of the local tours in Athens, taking in the sights and sounds, and listening avidly to every piece if information and history about the islands and their buildings.
+It was something I thought about every day and a that moment I realised I wasn’t going to give up on this dream.

 Santorini, Athens, and Greece in general had made it to the list of places I must visit.

-So when I turned 19, myself and five of my closest friends decided we would backpack our way across Greece and Italy.
-A first for (I think) all of us in both countries.
+So, inspired by the travelling stories on hotelcamea.com, myself and five of my closest friends decided we would backpack our way across Greece and Italy when I turned 19.
+It was a first for all of us (I think) in both countries.
 As a group of six young Canadian travelers, we thought it best to stay in hostels, travel on a budget, and live out of our backpacks for about a month, spending more money on beer than on food!
 LOL no regrets though right?
+Travelling as Canadians in Europe just had everyone we met naturally drawn to us, and extra friendly!

 Unfortunately then, I wasn’t quite as “sophisticated” or “experienced” as a photographer as I find myself to be now.
 I also didn’t have quite the same equipment, so sincere apologies on the photos’ quality and resolution.
 But it’s ultimately the experience I’m here to share with you!